fakirmohan5/Data-Science-Projects/README.md

 in the end i have tried to decode jpeg format images ti redable matrix format for computer or python. then to scale down after dividing each number (0-255) by 255 we got numbers (0-1) in the matrix which makes it easy to handle the files.

+i have uploaded code files in 2 formats. one is named "tensorflow data pipeline basic..." and another one is "json format code for jupyternotebook" inside program folder. to read json format code in jupyternotebook i found a website ' https://nbviewer.jupyter.org/ '

 difficulties i faced : frankly being new to these environments(jupyter notebook) it took me a while to get started. like i had to install tensorflow first to my jupyternotbook.